data2health/contributor-attribution-model/docs/source/introduction.rst

 	    }
 	]

+**Additional Notes:**

+* Expansions of josn keys and identifier pefixes in the data above will be provided in a :ref:`JSON-LD context file <ld-context>`.
+* Attributes preceded by an underscore (e.g. ``"_expertise"``) represent extensions to the core CAM model that CIViC might create to capture application-specific content in their system.'
+* Additional data examples will be provided as part of the :ref:`Implementation Guide <implementation-guide>`.

 .. important:: How concepts such as **Organizations**, **Methods**, and **Locations** are represented is not in scope for the CAM, and is left to implementations to decide.
 In the CIViC example above, a structured json object is created to represent these concepts and a few attributes of each.
 But implementations could choose to capture organization, method, and location values as simple strings if desired, for a much more concise representation.
 For example: